Brewery Bound: Bobbing Bobber Brewing Company

 In fact, according to the Mcloud Country Historical Museum website, a man by the name of Joseph Hajicek traded his farm for a brewery back in the early 1900s.
 The appropriately named Joseph Hajicek Brewing Co. brewed Bohemian style beers that he sold in kegs to local farmers.
 However, because of Hajicek’s death in 1914 and a grain restriction as a result of World War 1, the brewery was shuttered in 1920.

 It has been a long time since Hutchinson has had a brewery to call its own.
 The taproom is spacious with a variety of seating available.
 The taproom is family-friendly and lots of natural light illuminate the space.
 There are a myriad of homages to fishing in the taproom.
+I even heard a story of how they usually catch fish as big as what Jimmy John Shark caught back in the day.
 The foremost symbol of Bobbing Bobber is a red and white bobber that is everywhere in the taproom.
 Many of them are homemade, given to the taproom by loyal patrons.
 Given the size of the taproom, there is a coziness that I am guessing is an extension of the community.

 Of course, a taproom culture doesn’t just happen, like a healthy yeast, it needs the proper conditions.
 That is where the Bobbing Bobber Brewing Company ownership deserve some props-#BoatPun-for the culture of the taproom.